 So the other highlight of my Maldives dive trip besides the whale sharks was being able to see the majestic manta rays up close for the first time.
-I’d miss them previously in Malapascua, and I had seen various types of sting rays before this, but nothing is quite the experience of having a huge manta ray (or a whole school) just swoop by you, flapping their large wings and ‘flying’ through the water.
+I’d miss them previously in Malapascua, and I have seen various types of sting rays before this, but nothing is quite like the experience of having a huge manta ray (or a whole school) just swoop by you, flapping their large wings and ‘flying’ through the water.

 Photos don’t quite do manta rays justice because you have to see them in action to truly appreciate them.
 Check out my video below on diving with manta rays in the Maldives, and then read on for more about where we found them.